 Find a Safe Space to Ride Out the Storm

 The U.S. experiences over 100,000 thunderstorms each year, and approximately 10 percent of these storms are classified as severe.
 Severe thunderstorms commonly form tornadoes.
-According to the National Oceanic and Atmospheric Administration (NOAA), tornadoes are responsible for 70 fatalities and 1,500 injuries on average in the U.S. each year.
-They are quick and destructive, and can appear quickly, with little time for warning.
+According to the National Oceanic and Atmospheric Administration (NOAA), tornadoes are responsible for 56 fatalities on average in the U.S. each year, though some storm seasons can be significantly more deadly.
+For example, more than 580 people were killed by tornadoes during the spring of 2011.
+They are quick and destructive and can appear with little time for warning.
 Because tornadoes can cause significant damage in a minimal amount of time, it’s vital that your organization has an action plan in place to keep employees and those you serve safe and secure.